junxit/us-congress-bills-110/metadata.md

 - 2008-10-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 368 - 28 (Roll no. 683).(text: CR H10808-10809)
 - 2008-11-17 — Received in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 - 2008-11-18 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 1123 under authority of the order of the Senate of 11/17/2008.
+- 2008-11-19 — Cloture motion on the motion to proceed to the measure presented in Senate. (consideration: CR S10627-10628; text: CR S10627)
+- 2008-11-19 — Motion to proceed to consideration of measure made in Senate. (consideration: CR S10627-10628)
+- 2008-11-20 — Cleared for White House.
+- 2008-11-20 — Cloture on the motion to proceed to the measure invoked in Senate by Yea-Nay Vote.
+89 - 6.
+Record Vote Number: 214. (consideration: CR S10701-10702; text: CR S10701)
+- 2008-11-20 — Measure laid before Senate by motion.
+- 2008-11-20 — Message on Senate action sent to the House.
+- 2008-11-20 — Motion to proceed to consideration of measure agreed to in Senate. (consideration: CR S10701-10702)
+- 2008-11-20 — Passed Senate without amendment by Voice Vote.
+- 2008-11-20 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.
+- 2008-11-20 — Presented to President.
+- 2008-11-20 — Presented to President.
+- 2008-11-20 — Senate amendment submitted
+- 2008-11-20 — Senate amendment submitted